$100M Campaign to Accelerate

 Both JDRF and CIHR have a long track record of funding research leading to breakthroughs and better health outcomes for Canadians.
 Now is the time to accelerate action on our shared vision to end diabetes and eliminate the devastating impacts of T1D on more than 300,000 Canadians and millions worldwide.

-The JDRF-CIHR Partnership to End Diabetes supports the most promising Canadian research aimed at reducing both the health and economic burden of diabetes.
+The JDRF-CIHR Partnership to Defeat Diabetes supports the most promising Canadian research aimed at reducing both the health and economic burden of diabetes.
 Donors are driving this partnership every step of the way.

 Mental Health and Type 1 Diabetes